esakik/humming-records/README.md

-# Humming Records
+# Humming records

 ## Description

 It is a mock application of the EC site which deals with CDs.
 You can use a series of functions such as new member registration, login, product purchase, and history browsing.
 This is the my first application created for learning Java, Spring Boot.

 Please note that loading the first page is slow because this site is released on Heroku.